Roses need rose fertilizer, applied in the right amounts, at the right time, for the rose plants to grow and bloom successfully.

-A rose fertilizer, labeled "Rose Food" probably has no special ingredient benefit, other than ones that contain systemic insecticides that kill rose pests.
+A fertilizer for roses, labeled "Rose Food" probably has no special ingredient benefit, other than ones that contain systemic insecticides that kill rose pests.
 So regular organic garden fertilizer can do the same for your roses.

 Do you know the nutritional components of fertilizer?
 The different types?
 How and when to apply them?

 Fertilizers (including rose fertilizers)contain;